google/gnostic/apps/vocabulary-operations/README.md

 # Vocabulary Operations

-This directory contains a command-line tool that provides operations for Vocabulary structures, including intersection, difference, union, and export.
+This directory contains a command-line tool that provides operations for Vocabulary structures, including intersection, difference, union, version, filterCommon and export.

 ## Usage:

-The vocabulary-operations tool accepts a command that specifies which operation (union, intersection, difference, export) to run, and accepts at least one vocabulary file as an argument.
+The vocabulary-operations tool accepts a command that specifies which operation (union, intersection, difference, version, filterCommon, export) to run, and accepts at least one vocabulary file as an argument.
 Files can be provided using either command line arguments:

         vocabulary-operations -[command] [<file1.pb>] [<file2.pb>] ... [<filen.pb>]